 Cyclocross Running Workout # 1

 Ride your bike to a grassy park with a hill and/or stairs (see image above).
-Be in your running shoes.
-Ideally, this is a 10 – 30-second hill or 25 – 45 stairs.
+Your riding shoes are fine.
+Ideally, this is a 10 – 30-second hill or 25 – 45 stair steps.
 This is the core workout the next 3 workouts will build off of.
 So finding a hill or set of stairs is super important!
 If not then we are talking about a grassy park.

 Stretch first, do some jumping jacks, burpees, and single legged leaps.
 Above all warm up.